pypa/pip/docs/html/user_guide.rst

    python -m pip completion --powershell | Out-File -Encoding default -Append $PROFILE

-Alternatively, you can use the result of the `completion` command directly with the eval function of your shell, e.g. by adding the following to your startup file::
+Alternatively, you can use the result of the ``completion`` command directly with the eval function of your shell, e.g. by adding the following to your startup file::

-    eval "pip completion --bash"
+    eval "`pip completion --bash`"